xpipe-io/xpipe-io.github.io/docs/terms-of-service.md

 **5.3** Only one registration may be maintained per person at any one time.

 **5.4** The User is obliged to keep his access data secret and not to pass it on to third parties.
-The transfer of a paid subscription to third parties is prohibited.
+The transfer of a paid license to third parties is prohibited.

-**5.5** The User is obliged to observe the statutory copyrights and other rights existing for the contents of the paid subscriptions as well as for the other contents in the XPipe offer.
+**5.5** The User is obliged to observe the statutory copyrights and other rights existing for the contents of the paid licenses as well as for the other contents in the XPipe offer.
 The User may not reproduce, distribute or make publicly available such content or remove technical protective measures or copyright or legal notices unless this is expressly permitted.

 **5.6** The User shall be obliged to provide, at his own expense, hardware and software as well as an Internet connection for retrieving the agreed content and/or services from the XPipe offer.